September 29 to October 9, 2019 – 1 place available

 This photography tour will cover a lot of ground and give you an opportunity to experience some of the best landscape photography locations that Iceland has to offer.
 We start in Reykjavik and move clockwise around the island.
-We’ll spend extended time at the major locations and a small group of only 10 participants will make this a more personal experience.
-I have been leading photography tours and workshop sin Iceland for 15 years and few if any local photographers know the island better.
-To get around I use a specially modified 4×4 Mercedes Sprinter.
-A spacious and rugged vehicle that has been designed for conditions in Iceland.
+We’ll spend extended time at the major locations and a small group of only 7 participants will make this a more personal experience.
+I have been leading photography tours and workshops in Iceland for over 15 years and few if any local photographers know the island better.

 The exact itinerary will depend much on the weather and other natural conditions and I will have some flexibility to change the itinerary to make the most of good conditions.
 I will be with you in the field, helping you to see new images and develop your photography.
 There will be no formal classroom sessions, just plenty of informal one-to-one instruction.

 September 29th will be the arrival day in Iceland and we’ll overnight in Reykjavik.
 That day is free to explore the city.
 The following morning we’ll depart for the north coast, where we’ll plan to photograph the Hvítserkur sea stack along with other features of the Vatnsnes peninsula.
 After a night at the north coast we move east to Lake Mývatn, where we’ll spend a couple of nights.
 Once there we aim to visit the four majestic waterfalls of the north; Dettifoss and Selfoss plus Goðafoss and Aldeyjarfoss.
 We’ll also be exploring nearby geothermal areas.